-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the West Virginia Housing Development Fund (the "Housing Development Fund"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the below-defined 2017 AB Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); (ii) interest on the 2017 A Bonds is treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; and (iii) interest on the 2017 B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax.
-In the opinion of General Counsel to the Housing Development Fund, under existing statutes, the 2017 AB Bonds and the income therefrom shall at all times be exempt from taxation by the State of West Virginia (the "State"), or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the West Virginia Housing Development Fund (the "Housing Development Fund"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the below-defined 2021 A Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the 2021 A Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
+In the opinion of General Counsel to the Housing Development Fund, under existing statutes, the 2021 A Bonds and the income therefrom shall at all times be exempt from taxation by the State of West Virginia (the "State"), or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.
 See "TAX MATTERS" herein.